 The entire spectrum of treatment for the aging face often includes surgery and some type of skin resurfacing to address fine wrinkling, sun damage and irregular pigmentation.
 Often younger women present with diffuse freckling, fine wrinkles and pigmentation irregularities as well, for which a lighter treatment often suffices.

 The treatment of facial skin using chemical peels has been used for many years in the field of dermatology and plastic surgery.
 In the 1990’s with the development of laser technology, many physicians discounted the art of chemical peels in favor of laser resurfacing.
-Dr. Buckingham has used these fully ablative lasers in the past, however the risks of scarring and permanent loss of pigmentation using these devices limits their usefulness.
+Dr. Buckingham has used these fully ablative lasers in the past, however the risks of scarring and loss of pigmentation using these devices limits their usefulness.

 Because of this return to peeling, and the introduction of fractionated laser technology.
 Dr. Buckingham is achieving significant and more natural results with a faster recovery period than previously possible with fully ablative laser resurfacing.
 In addition, for some problems, such as acne scarring, Dr. Buckingham may combine the techniques of chemical peeling and dermabrasion or fractionated CO2 laser to obtain the optimal result.
 Chemical peeling is performed in the outpatient surgery center, takes about one hour and has a recovery period of about 10 to 14 days.
 Fractionated laser is performed in the office with topical anesthesia or mild sedation as indicated and can take from 5 days to 14 days for recovery depending on the depth and concentration of treatment.